Honka3rd/RxStoreReact/README.md

 **Usage**
-Useful when you frequently compare and clone complex data structure Use of IRS API is the almost the same as NRS
+Useful when you frequently compare and clone complex data structure

+Use of IRS API is the almost the same as use of NRS

 Make sure you are familiar with [Immutable data structure](https://immutable-js.com/docs/v4.3.0)
 ```javascript
 import { Map } from "immutable";